alekspetrov/mcp-docs-service/README.md

 4. **Restart Claude Desktop** completely.

-5. **Verify the tool is available** - After restarting, you should see a hammer icon in the bottom right corner of the input box.
-Click it to see the available tools, including the docs-manager tools.
+5. **Verify the tool is available** - After restarting, you should see a green dot for docs-manager MCP tool (Cursor Settings > MCP)

 6. **Troubleshooting**:
    - If the server doesn't appear, check the logs at: